gi-no/blog_mean_stack/article2.md

 Create time format filter
 ==============

-Now, message creation time is shown in UTC.
-Let's change to show time from now like Twitter.
+Now, the message creation times are shown in UTC.
+Let's change it to show time from now like Twitter does.

 #### Install momentjs